spcl/serverless-benchmarks/docs/platforms.md

 ### Resources

 * By default, all functions are allocated in the single resource group.
-* Each function has a seperate storage account allocated, following [Azure guidelines](https://docs.microsoft.com/en-us/azure/azure-functions/functions-best-practices#scalability-best-practices).
+* Each function has a separate storage account allocated, following [Azure guidelines](https://docs.microsoft.com/en-us/azure/azure-functions/functions-best-practices#scalability-best-practices).
 * All benchmark data is stored in the same storage account.

 ## Google Cloud Functions